onap/policy-parent/docs/development/devtools/devtools.rst

 * You have copied the settings.xml from oparent to *~/.m2/* directory
 * You have added settings to access the ONAP Nexus to your M2 configuration, see `Maven Settings Example <https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment>`_ (bottom of the linked page)

-The procedure documented in this article has been verified to work on a MacBook laptop running macOS Mojave Version 10.14.6 and an Unbuntu 18.06 VM.
+The procedure documented in this article has been verified to work on a MacBook laptop running macOS Mojave Version 10.14.6 and an Ubuntu 18.06 VM.

 Cloning All The Policy Repositories
 ***********************************